-Subject number : (GS S)IND618E
+Subject number : (GS)IND618E

 Name of Subject Name of Professor

 Research Paper 2 LOLLINI NICCOLO

-Course description and Att ainment target
+Course description and Attainment target

-course in aimed at supporting students with their of different thesis chapters and the effective use of a 1 0
+This course is aimed at supporting students with their thesis project.
+The course will focus on the writing of different thesis chapters and the effective use of academic English.

-Course conte nt
+Course content

 Week Theme Contents

 1-4 Literature review and methodology chapters

 5-9 Findings chapter

-10-14 Conclusion and introdution chapters
+10-14 Conclusion and introduction chapters

 Prerequisites and registration requirements

 Preparation for the course

-Prepa Preparation and readings will be discussed before the course.
+Prep Preparation and readings will be discussed before the course.

 Textbooks

 Suggested readings

 How to provide Feedback to assignments

-Students will receive feedback on their research project during classes.
+Stud Students will receive feedback on their research project during classes.

-Grading policy
+Oradia e nation

-Grading will be besed on progresses in the research project through the course.
+Grading will be based on progresses in the research project through the course.